 Our aim is to produce top-quality forensic psychologists who can perform a variety of forensic mental health assessments in numerous settings.
-We emphasize breadth and depth of training by fostering expertise in those types of evaluations most common in the field (e.g., competence to stand trial, criminal responsibility, juvenile forensic evaluations) while providing assessment experience in a variety of settings and numerous subspecialties within forensic psychology.
-Forum Ohio, LLC, receives private, contract, and court-ordered referrals through multiple facilities and court systems, including psychiatric hospitals, probate court, juvenile court, municipal court, state-wide common pleas court systems, the Ohio Supreme Court, federal courts, and the Ohio Department of Mental Health and Addiction Services.
+We emphasize breadth and depth of training by fostering expertise in those types of evaluations most common in the field (e.g., competence to stand trial, criminal responsibility, risk assessments, juvenile forensic evaluations) while providing assessment experience in a variety of settings and numerous subspecialties within forensic psychology.
+Forum Ohio, LLC, receives private, contract, and court-ordered referrals through multiple facilities and court systems, including psychiatric hospitals, probate court, juvenile court, municipal court, state-wide common pleas court systems, the Ohio Supreme Court, federal courts, the Ohio Department of Mental Health and Addiction Services, and the Ohio Department of Developmental Disabilities.
 We conduct evaluations for civil and criminal legal questions.
 Evaluations are conducted for juveniles and adults in inpatient and outpatient settings.
-The diversity of our practice is reflected in the nine forensic psychologists we have on staff, all of whom have various specialities and perform many types of evaluations in multiple settings.
+The diversity of our practice is reflected in the numerous forensic psychologists we have on staff, all of whom have various specialities and perform many types of evaluations in multiple settings.
 All of these various experiences are options in the Fellowship and training is individualized to the unique interests and career goals of the Fellow.